OarisaR/Maya/README.md

    - Clearly states this is not a substitute for medical assessment
 4. Only when `emergency: false` does the normal RAG → prompt assembly → LLM flow proceed

-This design eliminates the risk of a generative model producing reassuring-sounding text during a genuine obstetric emergency — the most safety-critical design decision in the entire system.
+This design eliminates the risk of a generative model producing reassuring-sounding text during a genuine obstetric emergency — the most safety-critical decision in the entire system.

 ---